MahdiatK/SoftwareDevelopmentUnite/README.md

 # System Requirements
 Functional Requirements;
 - The system must store user accounts (username, password hash, profile info)
-- The system must transmit messages between users via a server
 - The system must store messages with timestamps
 - The system must update all connected clients in real time when a new message is sent
 - The system must allow creation of multiple chat rooms